 You’ll spend your four years taking a mixture of courses in the Department of Cinema Studies, Tisch, and other schools at NYU.

 Courses in the Department of Cinema Studies are divided into four tiers.
 Over your four years in the department, you’ll take a mixture of courses from each tier to complete the requirements for your major.
-Give a look at what courses are currently being offered.

 Small lecture classes will give you the opportunity to delve into specific topics in the areas of film auteurs, genres, movements, national cinemas, television studies, and special topics.
 Course topics change each semester, so there’s always something new to learn.
 Recent topics have included American Film of the 1960s & 70s, Choreography and the Moving Image, Hitchcock, Korean Cinema, The Sitcom and Special Effects.